FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * An error should be displayed when:
   * Attempting to log in with an incorrect or invalid email / password

-Given that I have the app,an internet conection and I am an organizer of a conference.
+Given that I have the app, an internet conection and I am a conference organizer.
 When I initially open the app and can't still manage or create any conferences.
 Then the app should display an initial login screen in order to enter and enjoy its many functionalities and also allow me to register if I still don't have an account.

 **Value and effort**.